 In May 2015, the Company entered into a credit facility (the "Credit Facility") with a syndicate of banks (the "Lenders") led by Wells Fargo Bank, N.A. (the "Administrative Agent") with the Company as the borrower (the "Borrower"), which originally matured in May 2020.
-The Credit Facility has been subsequently amended, and the maturity date has been extended to April 2023.
-The most recent amendment was executed in November 2021.
+The Credit Facility has been subsequently amended, and the maturity date has been extended to April 2026.
+The most recent amendment was executed in April 2022 ("the April 2022 amendment").
 The Credit Facility specifies an aggregate maximum credit amount equal to \$500.0 million and a maximum borrowing base, as determined by the Lenders.
 The determination of the borrowing base takes into consideration the estimated value of the Company's oil and gas properties in accordance with the Lenders' customary practices for oil and gas loans.
 The borrowing base is subject to scheduled redeterminations on a semiannual basis.
 The amount available for borrowing could be increased or decreased as a result of such redeterminations.
 Under certain circumstances, the Borrower and the Lenders shall each have the option to request one unscheduled borrowing base redetermination per fiscal year.
-As of November 30, 2021 and 2020, the Company's borrowing base was \$140.0 million and \$120.0 million, respectively, of which \$68.0 million and \$98.5 million, respectively, was outstanding.
+As of December 31, 2022 and 2021, the Company's borrowing base was \$200.0 million with an elected commitment of \$170.0 million and \$140.0 million, respectively, of which \$48.0 million and \$68.0 million, respectively, was outstanding.

-The Company has the option to request borrowings under either a eurodollar loan or an Alternative Base Rate loan.
+Prior to the April 2022 amendment, the Company had the option to request borrowings under either a eurodollar loan or an Alternative Base Rate loan.
 Eurodollar loans bear interest at the adjusted LIBOR plus an applicable margin ranging from 2.75 percent to 3.75 percent depending on the borrowing base utilization percentage.
 Alternative Base Rate loans bear interest at the higher of (a) the prime rate in effect on such day, (b) the federal funds effective rate in effect on such day plus 0.5 percent, or (c) the adjusted LIBOR for a one-month interest period on such day plus an applicable margin ranging from 1.75 percent to 2.75 percent depending on the borrowing base utilization percentage.
-Interest is calculated and paid monthly in arrears.
-Additionally, the Company incurs an unused credit facility fee of 0.500 percent regardless of the borrowing base utilization percentage.
-As of November 30, 2021, the interest rate on the outstanding balance under the Credit Facility was 3.10 percent.
+With the April 2022 amendment, at the Company's option, borrowings under the Credit Facility bear interest at either an adjusted forward-looking term rate based on the Secured Overnight